Some Facts about the Proposed North Dakota Pipeline Company/Enbridge Pipeline...

 If you still think pipelines are safe,

 Michigan's Kalamazoo River cleanup - site of 2010 massive Enbridge pipeline oil spill.
 Imagine this on the Fishhook river!
 Read more about the biggest pipeline oil spill in US history.
+And what people are saying 4 years later - click here.

 The following maps show the proposed Sandpiper pipeline route crossing our vulnerable lakes, rivers, wild rice and aquifers between Clearbrook and Superior Minnesota.